UPB-FILS-MA/upb-fils-ma.github.io/docs/lab/06/index.md

 ![SPI_Daisy](images/spi_daisy.svg)

 The `MOSI` line connects the main device only to the first sub.
 Then, the `MISO` output of the first sub ties to the `MOSI` input of the second sub, and so forth.
-The final sub in the chain ties to the `MISO` line to the main device.
-All `CS` lines are common, therefore all subs are active at the same time.
+The final sub in the chain ties to the `MISO` line of the main device.
+All `CS` lines are common, therefore all subs are always active.

 For example, if main wants to communicate with the second sub, it will:
 - send its data through the `MOSI` line to the first sub